dedis/odyssey/docs/introduction.md

 stored encrypted on a private cloud provider.
 Data can be requested and decrypted based on the attributes of a project that clearly defines the context on wich the data will be used.
-Data is never decrypted outside a virtual machine created on fly for that purpose.
+Data is never decrypted outside a virtual machine (VM) created on fly for that purpose.
 The lifecycle of the VM ensures that unencrypted data is deleted after use, preventing accidental or malicious leakage.

 This repo holds all the components necessary to run the Odyssey